Back in 2005 I posted a version of this image from a WWII pin-up calendar/poster:

 at the top in the 2005 post is cropped, lightened, and edited to remove the crease lines.
 Here's the original from the eBay auction where I found it.
 I haven't been able to find a better version.
 All the ones online seem to be copies of my edited version.)

-UPDATE: The Canadian Museum of Civilization has a copy of the SPRAY ATTACK pin-up.
+UPDATE: The Canadian War Museum has a copy of the SPRAY ATTACK pin-up.
 It's

 smaller than the eBay copy, but the colors are better and there's no creases or perspective.
 According to them, the artist was William G. Day and it was produced for the Training Aids Division of the US Army Air Forces.
 As the calendar format implies, there were others, only not quite as great.
 Search the museum site (or Google images) for "Training Aids Division" to see some of them.